jldroid25/jenkins-git/README.md

 # jenkins-git

-A simple project to test jenkins git integration
+A simple project to test jenkins git integration.
-And it should be triggered by any change.
+It should trigger by any changes made from the source code.
 Let's trigger a build & verify our Github Webhook works in Jenkins.